Number of cruises/passengers

-For tourist information: www.visitoslo.no
+For tourist information: www.visitoslo.com

-West coast and the Baltic States
+The west coast of Norway and the Baltic Sea

 Full of life